Welcome to the Department of History and Classical Studies. Find more information for incoming PhD students.

 If a student fails in one minor field, he/she is asked to re-sit only that one field, but this re-sit takes place in front of the full Board.
 If a student fails in more than one minor field, or in the major field, he/she is asked to retake the entire examination.

-In fall of PhD3 and each year thereafter until graduation, each student is required to meet in a joint meeting with the supervisor and the two other committee members, and all sign off on the Graduate Student Research Progress Tracking Form.
+In the winter term of Ph.D.
+3 and each year thereafter until graduation, each student is required to meet in a joint meeting with the supervisor and the two other committee members, and all sign off on the Graduate Student Research Progress Tracking Form.

-When a committee member cannot be present, Skype or a conference call are permissible.
-When neither of these are possible, the committee member should be sent the scanned document for consultation and (after requested amendations are carried out) signature
+When a committee member cannot be present, Zoom or a conference call is permissible.
+When neither of these is possible, the committee member should be sent the scanned document for consultation and (after requested amendations are carried out) signature

 The supervisor supplies an excerpt of about a page from a scholarly book or article, along with the front cover of the book or journal.
 The student is given a three-hour time block, two exam booklets (one to be used for a draft) and a dictionary, normally in the language of the exam.
 The exam is graded pass/fail by an external grader or a faculty member.
 The translation must demonstrate a good understanding of the text and be rendered in clear and literate English or French.
-Students may rewrite the exam as many times as is necessary.
+Students may rewrite the exam as many times as necessary.

 The doctoral dissertation is a work of original historical research and must be judged to be a distinct contribution to knowledge in the field.
 It will be written on a topic chosen by the candidate and his/her Dissertation Committee in consultation with the Graduate Program Director in History.